-The life of an artist doesn’t guarantee any form of success.
+The life of an artist guarantees no success.
 You can try your entire life to “make it” in the creative field and only make enough money to buy a few happy meals from Ronald McDonald.
 I understand parents who push their children to seek opportunities in fields with more stability, but I also understand that those fields aren’t for everyone—they weren’t for me.
-That’s why we have to appreciate the parents who go the extra mile to do all they can in support of their children’s dreams.
+That’s why we have to appreciate the parents who go the extra mile to do all they can to support their children’s dreams.
 Those parents are the true unsung heroes of the music industry and all creative occupations.
-Chasing your dream is a little bit easier when there’s someone with a hand on your back pushing you to go further.
+Chasing your dream is a little bit easier when there’s someone with a hand on your back, pushing you to go further.

 Be thankful if you have that encouragement, that support, that love.

 By Yoh, aka Thank You Mom & Dad aka @Yoh31